hitblast/avro.py/README.md

 modified version of the **Avro Phonetic Dictionary Search Library** by [Mehdi Hasan Khan](https://github.com/mugli).

-> [!IMPORTANT]
-> Update: As of October 2024, Python 3.8 has reached its EOL, so for keeping
-> this project updated, the minimum required version will be Python 3.9 from now
-> onwards.
-It is strongly suggested that you migrate your project for better
-> compatibility. <br>

 ## ✨ Inspirations

 This package is inspired from Rifat Nabi's jsAvroPhonetic library and derives from Kaustav Das Modak's pyAvroPhonetic.